ndornseif/pearlacid/README.md

 ### Leading zeroes spacing
 Shorthand: LZ-Space
-Measures the average distance between blocks of 64 bits that contain at least n leading zeroes. n is chosen by default so that the expected value for the number of blocks found is 4096.
+Measures the average distance between blocks of 64 bits that contain at least n leading zeroes. n is chosen by default so that the expected value for the number of blocks found is 16384.
-TODO: Calculate a proper p-value for this test.
-Currently, it only returns the average distance.
-Comparison of measured distances to the expected exponential distribution is possible.
+The distances are binned into 256 bins and the χ² statistic is used to calculate the p-value.

 ### Byte frequency
 Shorthand: Bytes